ccims/gropius-login-service/docs/index.md

 ## Flow "User Logs Out at Gropius Auth Server"

-This will delete the current session token and ActiveLogin.
+This will delete the current session cookie.

 1. `API POST {gropius auth server}/auth/api/internal/auth/logout/current`

+The activeLogin is still valid.
+See `FLOW {user logs out everywhere at gropius auth server}` to invalidate all ActiveLogins.

 ## Flow "User Logs Out Everywhere at Gropius Auth Server"